fxschaefer/ejpt/README.md

   - use the "exploit/windows/smb/psexec" and specify SMBUSER with the Username and SMBPASS with the NTLM Hash (or a valid password) to get a shell.

+  ### Establishing persistence on windows
+  - search for: platform:windows persistence -> you will find a lot of mudules.
+  - a good choice is persistence_service